reactql/old_docs/source/index.md

 <h2 id="what">What is ReactQL?</h2>

-ReactQL is a starter kit for React + GraphQL.
+ReactQL is a CLI tool for deploying a React + GraphQL starter kit on Mac, Windows and Linux.

 It combines best-of-breed choices for UI, GraphQL data fetching, CSS and code bundling, handles server-side rendering (SSR) properly, and is fast and extensible.